wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 With a successful connection with your test or staging environment, you can immediately start testing.

-<div class="alert alert-warning">Outgoing payments and additional payment methods (e.g. American Express) are disabled by default in a MultiSafepay test account.
+{{< alert-notice >}} Outgoing payments and additional payment methods (e.g. American Express) are disabled by default in a MultiSafepay test account.
 As a result, a refund cannot be processed successfully.
-Contact our Integration Team to enable outgoing payments or additional payment methods in your MultiSafepay Test Control.</div>
+Contact our Integration Team to enable outgoing payments or additional payment methods in your MultiSafepay Test Control. {{< /alert-notice >}}

 If assistance is required, contact our Integration Team at <integration@multisafepay.com>